In a world of physical and spiritual poverty, eMi designs a world of hope.

 eMi in Canada

 Engineering Ministries International Canada opened its doors in 2002 and registered as a Canadian charity in the Spring of 2007.
-Based in Calgary, Alberta, eMi Canada currently has three full time staff members and leads six to nine project trips per year.
+Based in Calgary, Alberta, eMi Canada currently has four full-time staff members and leads six to nine project trips per year.

 Since eMi Canada opened its doors, it has been involved in almost 50 design and development projects around the world, as well as mobilizing Canadian volunteers for disaster response opportunities.